emporia-vue-local/esphome/README.md

 2. Connect to its programming pins
 3. Activate ESP32 bootloader

-In practice the process looks fairly different inside the two generations of device, so we've split up the specific instructions.
+In practice the process looks fairly different inside the two generations of device, so we've split up the specific instructions:

 <details>
   <summary>Vue 2 hookup</summary>